B0-B/blowtorch-transformer-api/README.md

 ```

 ## Updates
+### July 3rd, 2024
+- Added automated context-length detection and output, so the user is always aware about the current context length.
+- **Automated context trimming**: If the current aggregated context is too long for the context length the ``auto_trim=True`` argument (can be called in client init or config) will ensure the most recent context which does not overflow the allowed length.
+Otherwise users are prone to run into errors like [this](https://github.com/langchain-ai/langchain/issues/3751).
+- Added ``cut_unfinished`` argument to client.
+If enabled all outputs will be truncated to the last fulfilled sentence, unfinished sentences will be cutoff.

 ### April 27, 2024
 -  **Now LLaMA-3 support!
 See the [example](https://github.com/B0-B/blowtorch-transformer-api/tree/main/examples/llama3_GPT.py).** 🦙🦙🦙
 -  Setup will install latest [xformers](https://github.com/facebookresearch/xformers).